jenkins-x/jx-docs/content/en/docs/install-setup/create-cluster/required-cloud-resources.md

 Several Jenkins X services need to interact with the underlying cloud infrastructure.
 For example, the Build Controller needs to be able to store log files into the log storage bucket.
 Another example is [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) creating dynamically new DNS entries for services.
-In this case ExternalDNS service needs access to the DNS APIs of the underyling cloud provider.
+In this case ExternalDNS service needs access to the DNS APIs of the underlying cloud provider.

-To ensure that each service gets only the permissions it needs to fulfill its responsibilty, cloud providers allow to bind Kubernetes service accounts to cloud provider specific service announts or roles.
+To ensure that each service gets only the permissions it needs to fulfill its responsibility, cloud providers allow to bind Kubernetes service accounts to cloud provider specific service accounts or roles.
 The mechanism to achieve this varies between cloud providers.
 For Google Cloud it is called [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) and for AWS [IAM Roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).
-It is the resposibilty of the corresponding Terraform module to configure these permissions.
+It is the responsibility of the corresponding Terraform module to configure these permissions.

 At the moment Kubernetes service accounts for the following areas are created: